 In this guide, we’d like to show you how to master eCommerce email marketing.
 We will walk through campaign examples that you should not miss in your eCommerce email strategy.
 With each, you get details on what you need from your ESP to make them a success.

-But firstly, dive into why and how email marketing is key to eCommerce success.
+Lets dive into why and how email marketing is key to eCommerce success.

 Email marketing is key to eCommerce success